pyl1b/enhterm/README.md

-enhterm is an [open source](https://github.com/pyl1b/enhterm.git), MIT licensed, [Cmd-based](https://docs.python.org/3/library/cmd.html) framework for writing line-oriented command interpreters.
+enhterm is an [open source](https://github.com/pyl1b/enhterm.git), MIT licensed, [Cmd-based](https://docs.python.org/3/library/cmd.html) framework for writing command interpreters.

 [![Build Status](https://travis-ci.org/pyl1b/enhterm.svg?branch=master)](https://travis-ci.org/pyl1b/enhterm)
 [![Documentation Status](https://readthedocs.org/projects/enhterm/badge/?version=latest)](https://enhterm.readthedocs.io/en/latest/?badge=latest)

-enhterm provides a class that extends [cmd.Cmd](https://docs.python.org/3/library/cmd.html) and which is also intended to be inherited by a user class to create a shell.
+enhterm provides a class that extends [cmd.Cmd](https://docs.python.org/3/library/cmd.html) and which is also intended to be inherited by a user class, with the end purpose being to create a shell.

 Functionality provided by this package is split among mixins, allowing you to construct your own base class if EnhTerm is not suitable.